Key Functions of a Medical Home

 The American Academy of Family Physicians defines a medical home as one that is based on the Joint Principles of the Patient-Centered Medical Home (PCMH)(3 page PDF) and the five key functions of the Comprehensive Primary Care Plus (CPC+) initiative.

-Learn more about access and continuity, one of the five key functions of medical homes.
+Learn more about patient and caregiver engagement, one of the five key functions of medical homes.

 Patient and Family Advisory Councils (PFAC)